In This Article

 Not happy with the above choices?
 Not to worry, we also offer PU finishes for that classy look.
 PU finish is basically painted over the shutter and can be glossy or matte.

-You can also opt for glass shutters in plain or frosted variants for a better view of your spices and groceries.
-This can make your kitchen look airy while easing your effort in cooking.
+You can also opt for glass shutters in plain, fluted or frosted variants for a better view of your spices and groceries.
+This can make your kitchen look airy while making your cooking more effortless.